MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot-mdatp.md

 ## Microsoft Defender ATP service fails to start after a reboot and shows error 577

-If onboarding machines successfully completes but Microsoft Defender ATP does not start after a reboot and shows error 577, check that Windows Defender is not disabled by a policy.
+If onboarding devices successfully completes but Microsoft Defender ATP does not start after a reboot and shows error 577, check that Windows Defender is not disabled by a policy.

 For more information, see [Ensure that Windows Defender Antivirus is not disabled by policy](troubleshoot-onboarding.md#ensure-that-windows-defender-antivirus-is-not-disabled-by-a-policy).